BhupeshDewangan/Coffee_Sales_Dashboard/README.md

 ## Project Overview

-This video tutorial walks you through the process of building a dynamic coffee sales dashboard with key features:
+This Project walks you through the process of building a dynamic coffee sales dashboard with key features:

 - 📈 Line chart for total sales over time
 - 🌍 Bar chart for sales by country